 Electronic Direct Benefit Transfer (EBT) is one way to transfer funds electronically from the relevant department/treasury to individual beneficiaries’ bank accounts.
-EBT seeks to minimise leakages at the same time improving upon the time it takes to transfer funds.
-However successful implementation hinges on successful withdrawal, and for this there has to be a network of available and accessible “Cash-In-Cash-Out” points servicing beneficiaries within their vicinity.
+EBT seeks to minimize leakages at the same time improving upon the time it takes to transfer funds.
+However successful implementation hinges on successful withdrawal, and for this, there has to be a network of available and accessible “Cash-In-Cash-Out” points servicing beneficiaries within their vicinity.

 The core value adds are that:

-- the government saves by weeding out ghost beneficiaries, speedy transfers and unauthorised withdrawal,
+- the government saves by weeding out ghost beneficiaries, speedy transfers, and unauthorized withdrawal,

-- beneficiaries avail such benefits in the village itself, without incurring travelling cost, ‘service charge’ to middle-men and loss of wages.
+- beneficiaries avail such benefits in the village itself, without incurring traveling cost, ‘service charge’ to middle-men and loss of wages.

-It is indeed a win-win situation if achieved … but implementation of DBT/EBT has thrown up more challenges than policy makers ever anticipated.
+It is indeed a win-win situation if achieved … but an implementation of DBT/EBT has thrown up more challenges than policymakers ever anticipated.

-It is evident from above diagram that it is multi-stakeholder process, and calls for a seamless coordination between a large number of players … and this is where the fundamental challenge lies.
+It is evident from the above diagram that it is a multi-stakeholder process, and calls for a seamless coordination between a large number of players … and this is where the fundamental challenge lies.

 At the front-line, beneficiaries must interact with: